nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 class(t2 / t1)
 ```

-The output of the divide operation is not a `tibble` ("tbl_df") object anymore, it is a `data.frame`.
+The output of the divide operation is not a `tibble`/"tbl_df" object anymore, it is a `data.frame`.
 This is not a big problem for now, and can be solved quite easily with the `tibble::as_tibble()` function:

 ```r
 tibble::as_tibble(t2 / t1)
 ```

-__But is better avoided.__
+However, it is recommended to not change the `class` of your data in such a way during your analysis.

 The real tidyverse solution would work the following.
+The key is that we combine both tibbles into one which allows us to divide the columns through each other in a simple `dplyr::mutate()` operation.

 ```r